rfalias/project_zomboid_bot/index.md

 Make sure your PZ rcon server is listening on 27015

 Create a .env file in the same directory as the pzbot.py file
+All of these should be filled out.
+To get channel id's, enable dev mode on your discord app, and right click a channel and click 'copy id'
 ```
 RCON_PASS=SuperPassword
 RCON_SERVER=127.0.0.1